HiggstonRainbird/AoC-2021/README.md

 With mirrors, there are forty-eight directions and rotations
 For each potential overlap between a pair of stations.
 For all six faces on the cube, we pick the beacons closest,
-For both beacons, that's thirty-six, times twice a gross (a grossest?).
+For both beacons, that comes to six times twice a gross (a grossest?).

 Should both the lists of beacons from each scanner be re-sorted,
 Then for one combination, there's a lone difference reported.